FROM THE PREFACE

-Risk Management and Insurance Strategies for Physicians and Advisors
+Risk Management, Liability Insurance and Asset Protection Strategies for Doctors and Advisors

 Insurance is an important part of all our lives.
 This is especially true for physicians, medical and healthcare executives.